 Manuel Portillo is a seasoned non-profit leader who comes to the Welcoming Center after a substantive career in non-profit program development and community organizing.
 Manuel is a 22-year Philadelphia resident who is originally from Guatemala.

 Alison Priebe teaches ESL, ABE, and ServSafe classes.
 She has her M.S.Ed. in TESOL from the University of Pennsylvania and has taught English to students from all around the world.
 She focuses on designing engaging, learner-focused materials and curricula that best suit the needs of her students by giving them the tools they need to thrive and succeed in a new country.

-Nicole Pumphrey has dedicated her career to fostering cultural understanding and promoting inclusion through education and workforce development.
-Nicole joined the Welcoming Center for New Pennsylvanians as Director of Strategic Partnerships in 2014, where she leads the organization’s external engagement strategy, building collaborations and advocating for the valuable contributions of immigrants to the region’s social stability and economic prosperity.
+Nicole Pumphrey (Nikki) has dedicated her career to fostering cultural understanding and promoting inclusion through education and workforce development.
+She joined the Welcoming Center for New Pennsylvanians as Director of Strategic Partnerships in 2014 and currently serves as the Deputy Director, where she leads the organization’s external engagement strategy, building collaborations and advocating for the valuable contributions of immigrants to the region’s social stability and economic prosperity.

 Nicole earned her B.A. in French and Korean Studies and an M.S.Ed. in Intercultural Communication from the University of Pennsylvania.
 Her own experience studying abroad motivated her to spend ten years developing international programs to educate the next generation of leaders.
 Prior to joining the Welcoming Center, Nicole supported global initiatives at Temple University’s Fox School of Business and at the University of Pennsylvania.

 She currently serves as the President of the Pennsylvania Council for International Education, advocating for global competence in policy and practice throughout the Commonwealth and in 2016 she received the Rising Star Award from Drexel University’s Institute for Strategic Leadership.